 - The Clock Tower, Skegness Historic Cost £431,000. - Stanhope Memorial Horncastle, Sir John Franklin Memorial Spilsby, Buttercross Monument Spilsby, Clock Tower Old Market Hall Louth, Jolly Fisherman Statue Compass Gardens Skegness - included in the balance sheet at their insurance valuations.
-The valuations as at 31 March 2023 were provided by Bonhams (external specialist valuer). - Dambusters Memorial Woodhall Spa Revalued as at the Insurance Valuation. - Civic Regalia included in the Balance Sheet at their insurance valuations.
-The valuations as at 31 March 2023 were provided by Bonhams (external specialist valuer).
+The valuations as at 31 March 2024 were provided by Bonhams (external specialist valuer). - Civic Regalia included in the Balance Sheet at their insurance valuations.
+The valuations as at 31 March 2024 were provided by Bonhams (external specialist valuer).